 “Fully electric technology allows us to reduce the costs significantly compared to traditional technologies, and on top of that, allows us to have zero emissions in the urban environment in which they are going to be operating.”

 But a critical hurdle that threatens to delay, or even prevent the roll out of a commercial air taxi service in the western world is health and safety, according to aviation safety expert and pilot, Anthony Venetz.

-“At the moment, the regulations for these vehicles don’t exist”, says Rolls-Royce's David Debney, the firm’s Future Aircraft Concepts Chief, David Debney.
+“At the moment, the regulations for these vehicles don’t exist”, says Rolls-Royce's David Debney, the firm’s Future Aircraft Concepts Chief.
 “So you cannot certify [VTOLs] for public use because there is nothing to certify [them] against.